anuragg-p/shri-lalitasahasranama/prompt.md

 ## TASK

-**Please analyze the Sanskrit name below and provide a complete ROOT BREAKDOWN analysis.**
+**Please analyze the Sanskrit name below from the Lalita Sahasranama and provide a complete ROOT BREAKDOWN analysis.**

 Break down the name into its constituent parts, identify all grammatical elements (sandhi, components, roots), and provide both literal and contextual meanings.
 Follow all the rules and requirements listed below.

+## CONTEXT

+This name is from the **Lalita Sahasranama** (ललिता सहस्रनाम), a sacred Hindu text containing 1000 names of the Goddess Lalita Tripurasundari.
+The analysis should consider the spiritual and devotional context of this text.

 ## OUTPUT FORMAT